Have you ever thought about the man Pilate brought out before the people? The criminal case that was … dismissed!

 [Barabbas.]
 Let us mention also with him a very famous rogue in the *Talmudists, Ben Dinai, whose name also was Eleazar.
 Of whom they have this passage worthy of chronological observation; “From the time that murderers were multiplied, the beheading the red cow ceased; namely, from the time that Eleazar Ben Dinai came; who was also called Techinnah Ben Perishah: but again they called him, The son of a murderer.”
 Of him mention is made elsewhere, where it is written Ben Donai.
 See also Ben Nezer, the king of the robbers.

-So, John could be identifying Barabbas with this group.
-Perhaps even a disciple or trusted partner of Ben Dinai?
+So, Luke (vs.19) and Mark (vs.7) could be identifying Barabbas with this group.
+Perhaps Barabbas was Ben Dinai, or a disciple, or a member of his band?
 If so, what a crazy time for Jesus to come upon the scene, in the middle of a revolution.

-Over here, in this corner of the ring is a man who has caused an uprising, is a notorious prisoner, killed someone, and misled the people: Barabbas, of “THE ROBBERS!”
+So, over here, on this side of the stage, in this corner of the ring, is a man who has caused a rebellious uprising, is a notorious prisoner, is a murderer, and misled the people: Barabbas, of “THE ROBBERS!”

-And in the other corner is a man who sought out the poor, the maimed, the blind, and the lame, healed their sickness and disease, and brought the dead back to life, Jesus, “KING OF THE JEWS.”
+And over there in the other corner is a man who sought out the poor, the maimed, the blind, and the lame, healed their sickness and disease, and brought the dead back to life, Jesus, the “KING OF THE JEWS.”

 Who did they choose?
 Better yet, who do YOU choose?